Dave Yanai

 David Hiroshi Yanai (born 1943) is a retired basketball coach from the 1960s to 2000s.
-Yanai primarily coached boys basketball from the late 1960s to mid 1970s with Fremont High School.
+Yanai primarily coached boys basketball from the late 1960s to mid-1970s with Fremont High School.
 During this time period, Yanai won the 1975 CIF Los Angeles City Section title in boys basketball with Fremont.
 He continued his boys basketball career with Gardena High School during the late 1970s.
 As a high school coach, Yanai had 120 wins and 31 losses.

 In men's basketball, Yanai accumulated 288 wins and 233 losses as coach of the Cal State Dominguez Hills Toros.
-While with Dominguez Hills from 1977 to 1996, Yanai appeared at the 1979 NAIA men's basketball tournament and 1981 NCAA Division II Basketball Tournament.
+While with Dominguez Hills from 1977 to 1996, Yanai appeared at the 1979 NAIA basketball tournament and 1981 NCAA Division II Basketball Tournament.
 He also was the first coach of Japanese American descent for an American college basketball team during his time at Dominguez Hills.
 As coach of the Cal State Los Angeles Golden Eagles from 1996 to 2005, Yanai and his team were at the 1998 NCAA Division II men's basketball tournament and 2000 NCAA Division II men's basketball tournament.
 He ended his basketball coaching career in 2005 following 114 wins and 131 losses with Los Angeles.

 Early life and education

 In 1943, Yanai was born during World War II in Manzanar.
-When the war ended, Yanai and his parents moved to Gardena, California alongside his six siblings.
+When the war ended, Yanai and his parents moved to Gardena, California, alongside his six siblings.
 Growing up, Yanai was a second baseman.
-For his post-secondary education, Yanai went to California State University, Long Beach during the 1960s.
+For his post-secondary education, Yanai went to California State University, Long Beach, during the 1960s.

 Career

 High school

 In the late 1960s, Yanai went to Los Angeles to work as a baseball coach for Fremont High School.
 While at Fremont, Yanai became a basketball coach in 1969.
 During the 1970s, Fremont reached the boys' basketball final for the CIF Los Angeles City Section title.
 In individual years, Yanai and Fremont were runner-ups in 1972 and 1974.
 In 1975, he won the CIF boys' basketball title for Los Angeles City with Fremont.

-The following year, Yanai lefted Fremont to coach for Gardena High School.
+The following year, Yanai left Fremont to coach for Gardena High School.
 With Gardena from 1976 to 1977, Yanai and his team made it to the semifinals of the Los Angeles City tournament for the 3A section.
 With the two schools, Yanai had a combined total of 120 wins and 31 losses as a basketball coach.